Saint Patrick’s Day: Origin, Traditions, and Facts

 When Patrick was a teenager, he was kidnapped by Irish pirates.
 The slave trade in Ireland led to him becoming a shepherd.
 Despite the hardships, he found solace in the Christian faith.
 Many people forgot about the Christian faith during the Roman conquest.
 But Saint Patrick was different.
 After six years, Saint Patrick courageously escaped from captivity.
 But he was again taken captive in England.

-Two months after, he escaped and traveled through Europe.
+Two months later, he escaped and traveled through Europe.
 He studied Christianity in France.
 When he returned to England, he was already a priest.
 In his dream, the Irish were calling for his help.
 He returned to Ireland and convinced the King of his intention to spread the word of God.
 At 76, Saint Patrick died on March 17, 461 A.D.

 History of Saint Patrick’s Day